cloudfoundry/cf-networking-onboarding/routes.prolific.md

 Each step marked with a ✨ will be explained in more detail in a story in this track.
 **When an app dev pushes a new app with a route**
-1. ✨ The app dev pushes an app with a route using CAPI.
+1. ✨ The app dev pushes an app with a route using the CF CLI.
-1. CAPI sends this information to Diego.
+1. Cloud Controller receives this request and sends this information to Diego.
 1. Diego schedules the container create on a specific Diego Cell.
 1. Garden creates the container for your app.
 1. ✨ Diego deploys a sidecar envoy inside of the app container, which will proxy traffic to your app.